Peridot-sh/peridot/comparisons/peridot-vs-chatgpt-enteprise.md

 Choose ChatGPT Enterprise if:
 - You want a general-purpose AI assistant
-- You are focused on individual productivity

 Choose Peridot if:
 - You want to build AI applications
-- You need control over data and systems
+- You need control and governance
-- You are scaling AI across teams

 ---

 ## Punchline

-ChatGPT Enterprise helps people use AI.
+ChatGPT Enterprise helps individuals use AI.

-Peridot helps organizations control how AI is built and used.
+Peridot helps organizations control AI at scale.

+---

 ## Learn More